Avalonec/TurboCache/README.md

    - `turbo_set('key', $value);` - Sets a value in the cache.
    - `turbo_get('key');` - Retrieves a value from the cache.

+## Test Procedure
+The testing involved creating and retrieving 10 variables in a loop of 10,000 iterations.

 ## Test Results

 The performance test results show significant improvements with TurboCache compared to memcached: